-- 7. Subsections (1) and (2) create the female genital mutilation protection order, which can be made by a court for the purposes of: - preventing, or reducing the likelihood of, a person or persons being subjected to an act of genital mutilation, - protecting a person who has been subjected to an act of genital mutilation, - preventing, or reducing the likelihood of, an offence under section 1 or section 3 of the 2005 Act being committed. - 8.
-Subsection (3) refers to the subsequent inserted sections under which an order may be made. - 9.
-Subsection (4) sets out that the court must consider the circumstances surrounding the potential order, including the health, safety and well-being of any person or persons who might become a protected person should the order be made by the court.
+6. Subsections (1) and (2) create the female genital mutilation protection order, which can be made by a court for the purposes of:

+- preventing, or reducing the likelihood of, a person or persons being subjected to an act of genital mutilation, - protecting a person who has been subjected to an act of genital mutilation, - preventing, or reducing the likelihood of, an offence under section 1 or section 3 of the 2005 Act being committed.

+7. Subsection (3) refers to the subsequent inserted sections under which an order may be made.

+8. Subsection (4) sets out that the court must consider the circumstances surrounding the potential order, including the health, safety and well-being of any person or persons who might become a protected person should the order be made by the court.
 This only applies to orders made under inserted sections 5C, 5E(1) and 5G(2).
 Therefore it does not apply when the court is considering whether to make an interim female genital mutilation protection order under inserted section 5F.
 Section 5F(3) sets out the matters the court must have regard to in relation to interim orders.

-- 10. Subsection (5) provides that the court must consider the wishes and feelings of any protected person to such an extent as the court considers appropriate, taking into account the person's age and understanding. - 11.
+9. Subsection (5) provides that the court must consider the wishes and feelings of any protected person to such an extent as the court considers appropriate, taking into account the person's age and understanding.

+10. Subsection (5A) provides that the court may include in a female genital mutilation protection order a requirement to provide practical support to a protected person or any other person to whom the order would apply for the purpose of reducing any ongoing risk to that person.

+10.11.
 Subsection (6) defines an "act of genital mutilation" by reference to the existing provisions of the 2005 Act.
-It refers to the actions mentioned in section 1(2) of the Act being performed in relation to the whole or any part of a person's genitals mentioned in section 1(1) of the Act.
-It: - excludes a surgical operation by an approved person as provided for under section 1(4) of the 2005 Act, (or by an equivalent person outside the UK), but - includes an action performed by a person on themselves when another person aids, abets, counsels, procures or incites them to perform that action under section 3(1)(b) of the 2005 Act. - 12.
+It refers to the actions mentioned in section 1(2) of the 2005 Act being performed in relation to the whole or any part of a person's genitals mentioned in section 1(1) of the Act.
+It:

+- excludes a surgical operation by an approved person as provided for under section 1(4) of the 2005 Act, (or by an equivalent person outside the UK), but - includes an action performed by a person on themselves when another person aids, abets, counsels, procures or incites them to perform that action under section 3(1)(b) of the 2005 Act.

+11.12.
 Subsection (6) further defines a "protected person" as being a person identified in a female genital mutilation protection order where that order has been made in respect of a specific person or persons.